 “JO RAMO JO RAMO JO JO RAMO TUNJO KALA RACHENMO RAMO AJA DAJA TUNJO RULU RULU HUNG JO HUNG”

 In a former life, Palden Lhamo was a Sri Lankan queen named Remati.
 However, her husband the king was extremely hostile to Dharma practitioners.
-Despite her persistent warnings his executions and persecutions of Buddhists continued.
-Remati warned him one last time however, he did not stop his evil ways and he also persuaded their son to join him.
+Despite her persistent warnings his persecution of Buddhists continued.

 Afterwards she fled on the back of a mule that was gifted to her by the gods.
-She used her son’s flayed skin as a saddle and rode the mule across a sea of blood through India, Tibet, China and Mongolia.
-She did not stop until she reached Siberia.
+She used her son’s flayed skin as a saddle and rode to Siberia across a sea of blood through India, Tibet, China and Mongolia.

-After her death she was reborn in hell but she escaped taking a bag of diseases and a sword with her.
-She emerged in the charnel grounds where Buddha Vajradhara appeared to her and suggested she become a Dharmapala (Protector of the Dharma).
+After her death she was reborn in hell but she escaped and emerged in the charnel grounds where Buddha Vajradhara appeared to her and suggested she become a Buddhist goddess of protection – Dharmapala.
 She agreed and she has since become the patron deity of the Gelug sect of Tibetan Buddhism.
 Additionally, she is the protector of the Tibetan government.

 Palden Lhamo resides in her mountain home outside Lhasa, Tibet where she is the guardian spirit of the sacred lake Lhamo La-tso.

 Afterwards, Guru Rinpoche stayed in Tibet at the request of the Tibetan king.
 Over time, his Tantric Buddhist teachings were chosen by the Tibetan king over the sutra teachings of Santaraksita.
-As a result, Guru Rinpoche is believed to be a second Buddha and he is the founder of the Nyingma school school of Tibetan Buddhism.
+As a result, Guru Rinpoche is believed to be a second Buddha and he is the founder of the Tibetan Buddhism.

 Yellow Dzambhala Mantra